reawphongsaphak/iHAVEGAY-AdminPage/README.md

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).

-## Type Support for `.vue` Imports in TS
+## Type Support for `.vue` Imporvue in vue

-TypeScript cannot handle type information for `.vue` imports by default, so we replace the `tsc` CLI with `vue-tsc` for type checking.
+TypeScript cannot handle type information for `.vue` imporvue by default, so we replace the `vuec` CLI with `vue-vuec` for type checking.
 In editors, we need [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) to make the TypeScript language service aware of `.vue` types.

 ## Customize configuration